 Read on to learn more.

-Who is a professor?
+What is a professor?

-Though some professors prefer to teach in a workshop or seminar format with smaller classrooms, some others prefer to teach in a lecture room with larger classes.
+Though some professors prefer to teach in a workshop or seminar format with smaller classrooms, others prefer to teach in a lecture room with larger classes.

 Requirements and qualifications to become a professor